aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-validation/_index.md

 ---

 {{% alert color="primary" %}}
-Microsoft Excel provides some good features to auto filter or validate worksheet data.
+Microsoft Excel provides some good features to auto‑filter or validate worksheet data.
 Aspose.Cells fully supports Microsoft Excel's data validation and AutoFilter features.
 This article explains how to use the features in Microsoft Excel, and how to code them using Aspose.Cells for JavaScript via C++.
 {{% /alert %}}

 ## **Data Validation Types and Execution**